pattern

 a major mistake or error, often made by someone in power, that leads to catastrophic consequences

-Ex: Cutting the safety checks proved to be a Himalayan blunder.
+Ex: The minister's decision turned out to be a Himalayan blunder.

 to [overshoot] the mark